 After the Grand Canyon rafting season ends it is time to start preparing for next April.
 One of the projects that we undertake is the maintenance on our side tubes.
 This entails fixing any problems and painting the tubes.
 We do this work In Fredonia, AZ aka the “Center of the Universe.”

-After the patching and glueing was done it was time to start sanding the old loose paint off of the tubes.
-This is a time consuming task but sometimes it is nice to do a project that you don’t have to think about too much and can just let your mind wander.
+After the patching and gluing were done it was time to start sanding the old loose paint off of the tubes.
+This is a time-consuming task but sometimes it is nice to do a project that you don’t have to think about too much and can just let your mind wander.
 Once the tubes are sanded down we have to mask them so we don’t get paint on the places we don’t want.
 Then it is time for the painting.
 This is the best part of the project.

 Painting the side tubes goes quickly and it is great to see how good the tubes look.